mipear/KPArt/README.md

 ## Credits

-This project was done following along to the Code Institute tutorials, nameley, the Love Running Project and the Resume mini project.
+- This project was done following along to the Code Institute tutorials, nameley, the Love Running Project and the Resume mini project.
-Bootstrap was incredibly useful to...
+- Bootstrap was incredibly useful in creating the Upcoming Events section in a responsive way.
+- In order to

 In this section you need to reference where you got your content, media and extra help from.
 It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.